DNNCommunity/DNNDocs/content/administrators/setup/set-up-dnn-folder/index.md

 1. [Download DNN and extract the files.](http://www.dnnsoftware.com/community/download/)

-    Note: If you get a Windows Security Warning while attempting to unzip the file, you might need to [unblock the DNN zip file](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/) then try again.
-WARNING: For your protection, remember to download or unzip files from reliable sources only.
+    <div style="background-color:aliceblue; padding:1em; border:1px solid #006d97;"><strong>Note:</strong> If you get a Windows Security Warning while attempting to unzip the file, you might need to [unblock the DNN zip file](https://blogs.msdn.microsoft.com/delay/p/unblockingdownloadedfile/) then try again.
+WARNING: For your protection, remember to download or unzip files from reliable sources only.</div>

     The folder where you extract the files becomes the DNN installation folder.